The Game Theory of Fake News: Further analysis and extensions of the model

 \subsection{The effect of receiver group size and transmitter microtargetting}

-We studied the effect of relaxing the assumption, employed in the main text, that a transmitter can directly target each receiver, in response to his or her engagement with the previous news article.
-We show that the effects observed -- in particular the apparent attractiveness of fake news -- hold under a wider range of conditions in which a transmitter targets groups of individuals.
+We studied the effect of relaxing the assumption, employed in the main text (Figure 2-3) and in preceding sections of the SI, that a transmitter can directly target each receiver, in response to his or her engagement with the previous news article.
+We show that the effects observed -- in particular the apparent attractiveness of misinformation -- hold under a wider range of conditions in which a transmitter targets groups of individuals.

-First we studied the effect of varying the size of the group of receivers engaging with a single transmitter, when all receivers use the same strategy to engage with the transmitter, with optimization taking place at the level of the group rather than at the level of the individual, as in Figure 5 of the main text.
-Figure S4 shows that, in such a scenario, group size has no impact on either engagement or consumption even as group size varies across two orders of magnitude.
+First we studied the effect of varying the size of the group of receivers engaging with a single transmitter, when all receivers use the same strategy to engage with the transmitter, with optimization taking place at the level of the group rather than at the level of the individual, as in Figure S3.
+Figure S10 shows that, in such a scenario, group size has no impact on either engagement per story or overall engagement even as group size varies across two orders of magnitude.

-Third we explored the effect of microtargetting on receiver engagement with misinformation in the face of a coercive transmitter.
+Next we explored the effect of microtargetting on receiver engagement with misinformation in the face of a responsive transmitter.
 The engagement dynamics between a single transmitter and single receiver corresponds to the case of direct micro-targeting by a transmitter, in the sense that the transmitter makes their decision about what type of news to share (e.g.~by promoting stories on social media) with a receiver based solely on the engagement (or not) of that specific receiver.
-In reality, this degree of precision is unrealistic, but as we have shown above (Figure S3-S4) the same effects also hold when a transmitter's audience is a group of receivers who employ similar behavioral strategies.
+In reality, this degree of precision is unrealistic, but as we have shown above (Figure S9) the same effects also hold when a transmitter's audience is a group of receivers who employ similar behavioral strategies.